-- 15.14 (a) There will be an interval of not less than fifteen and one-half (151⁄2) hours off between scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) Full-time employees will not be scheduled to rotate over more than two different shifts during a week. - (c) At least forty-eight (48) hours' time shall be scheduled off following night duty.
-A shorter period of time between changes of shift may be agreed upon by mutual consent. - 15.15 The Employer agrees not to change the shift of duty for presently employed Nurses working on permanent shifts except by mutual agreement. - 15.16 Requests for specific days off shall be submitted in writing to the Director of Resident Care two (2) weeks prior to the posting of the schedule.
-Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied. - 15.17 (a) The day shift shall be the first shift of the day. - (b) The standard day for all employees covered by this Agreement shall be defined as a twenty-four (24) hour period beginning at:
+- 15.14 (a) There will be an interval of not less than fifteen and one-half (151⁄2) hours off between scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) Full-time employees will not be scheduled to rotate over more than two different shifts during a week. - 15.15 (a) Employees on permanent shifts as of December 31, 1986, will not be rotated without their consent except for the purposes of instruction and emergencies. - (b) Employees hired after January 1, 1987, may be required to rotate over three (3) shifts as necessary.
+An employee requesting specific shifts on a permanent basis may be granted such request when possible. - 15.16 Requests for specific days off shall be submitted in writing to the Director of Resident Care two (2) weeks prior to the posting of the schedule.
+Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied. - 15.17 The night shift shall be the first shift of the day. - 15.18 Time schedules shall be posted two (2) weeks in advance and shall cover a four (4) week period.
+These schedules shall not be changed unilaterally by the Employer once posted. - 15.19 An employee may be required to work for more than five (5) consecutive days to provide for days off on a consecutive rotation basis of four (4) days off bi-weekly and shall be taken on such days as shall be specified by the Employer.
+The Employer to the best extent possible shall arrange shift schedules such that an employee is not scheduled to work for more than seven (7) consecutive days.